christianabbet/pybQuiz/README.md

 # PybQuiz

 PybQuiz is a Python package designed to help you create and manage pub quizzes effortlessly.
 Whether you're hosting a small quiz night at a local pub or a large trivia event, PybQuiz has the tools you need to make your quiz a success.
 An example generated using the is available under the official [RELEASE](https://github.com/christianabbet/pybQuiz/releases) folder.
+The repo is abel to generate a pptx file as well as export your quiz directely to Google slides and sheets to manage the teams scores during the quiz.

 ![plot](example2.png)